IanTerzo/Neutron/README.md

 ### Other examples

-Althought not recommended for big projects, it's possible to create an app using only Python.
+Althought not recommended for big projects, it's possible to create an app using only a Python file.
 ```py
 import Neutron